 '''

 ext_if = "fxp0"

 int_if = "dc0"

 lan_net = "192.168.0.0/24"

+table containing all IP addresses assigned to the firewall

+table <firewall> const { self }

+don't filter on the loopback interface

+set skip on lo0

 scrub incoming packets

 scrub in all

 setup a default deny policy

-block in all

-block out all
+block all

-pass traffic on the loopback interface in either direction

-pass quick on lo0 all

 activate spoofing protection for the internal interface.

 antispoof quick for $int_if inet

 only allow ssh connections from the local network if it's from the

 trusted computer, 192.168.0.15. use "block return" so that a TCP RST is

 sent to close blocked connections right away. use "quick" so that this

+rule is not overridden by the "pass" rules below.

+block return in quick on $int_if proto tcp from !
+192.168.0.15 \

+to $int_if port ssh flags S/SA

+pass all traffic to and from the local network

+pass in on $int if from $lan net to any

+pass out on $int_if from any to $lan_net

+pass tcp, udp, and icmp out on the external (Internet) interface.

+keep state on udp and icmp and modulate state on tcp.

+pass out on $ext_if proto tcp all modulate state flags S/SA

+pass out on $ext_if proto { udp, icmp } all keep state

 '''

-rule is not overridden by the "pass" rules below. block return in quick on \$int\if proto tcp from !
-192.168.0.15 \ to \$int\if port ssh flags S/SA # pass all traffic to and from the local network pass in on \$int\if from \$lan\net to any pass out on \$int\if from any to \$lan\net # pass tcp, udp, and icmp out on the external (Internet) interface. # keep state on udp and icmp and modulate state on tcp. pass out on \$ext\if proto tcp all modulate state flags S/SA pass out on \$ext\if proto { udp, icmp } all keep state # allow ssh connections in on the external interface as long as they're # NOT destined for the firewall (i.e., they're destined for a machine on # the local network). log the initial packet so that we can later tell # who is trying to connect. use the tcp syn proxy to proxy the connection. pass in log on \$ext\if proto tcp from any to { !\$ext\if, !\$int\if } \ port ssh flags S/SA synproxy state www@openbsd.org \$OpenBSD: filter.html,v 1.18 2004/04/27 17:56:57 henning Exp \$
+allow ssh connections in on the external interface as long as they're NOT destined for the firewall (i.e., they're destined for a machine on the local network). log the initial packet so that we can later tell who is trying to connect. use the tcp syn proxy to proxy the connection. pass in log on \$ext\if proto tcp from any to ! <firewall> \ port ssh flags S/SA synproxy state